-The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.
+The Mount Batur hike in Bali is one of the most accessible and popular volcano trekking experiences you can have in Indonesia.

 Quick Facts